gost/server/docs/gost_installation.md

 1) Windows

-This sample using 7zip as unzip tool
+This sample is using some tools: 7zip as unzip tool, wget as download tool and docker as container environment.

 ```sh
 docker run -p 5432:5432 -e POSTGRES_DB=gost -d geodan/gost-db